 - I don't know how much to pay for a click

 - What should I pay attention to if I'm using manual bid management?

 - What is the click price?

-- What is the minimum CPC on search?
+- What is the minimum price on search?

-- I can't put together display statistics in order to increase my ad's CTR
+- I can't gather display statistics in order to increase my CTR

-- My account has a high quality index but my CPC hasn't decreased
+- My account has a high quality index but my bids haven't decreased

 - I changed my bids, but was charged based on the old prices